You’d be surprised how easy it is to buy cryptocurrencies like bitcoin (BTC). Before you do, you should note the following:

 - Appreciate the importance of DYOR (Do Your Own Research).
-It’s an acronym you’ll see used a lot in the crypto space—and for good reason!
-If you solely rely on the advice of others to inform your investment decisions, then you may as well throw your money away.
+It’s an acronym you’ll often see in the crypto space—and for good reason!
+If you solely rely on the advice of others to inform your investment decisions, you may as well throw away your money.

 - Plan how you’ll be interacting with the crypto markets.
 Will it be as an investor or trader?
 The answer will significantly affect your strategies and tax responsibilities.

 - Strongly consider seeking professional advice before buying cryptocurrencies.
 From country to country, the regulatory status of crypto varies tremendously.
 This is especially true when it comes to tax, which affects traders and investors differently.

 Buy Bitcoin & Other Cryptocurrencies

 To buy cryptocurrencies like BTC you need to use an on-ramp.
 This is just somewhere you go to convert your local currency like Australian dollars (AUD) and U.S. dollars (USD) into cryptocurrency.
 It’s your ‘ramp’ into the crypto world.

 The most popular way to get cryptocurrencies is by signing up to a crypto exchange.
 These are websites and apps that millions of people use to buy and sell cryptocurrencies.

 There are thousands of crypto exchanges out there.
 Some have customers from all over the world, while others are focussed on a specific country.

 You can also buy BTC and other cryptocurrencies through a broker.
 There are brokers for the crypto world just like there are for the financial world.